dragonflydb/documentation/docs/managing-dragonfly/cluster-mode.md

 Sometimes vertical scaling is not enough.
 In those cases, you'll need to set up a Dragonfly Cluster.

-A Dragonfly Cluster is similar to a Redis Cluster:
+A Dragonfly Cluster is similar to a Redis/Valkey Cluster:

 * Multiple Dragonfly servers participate in a single logical data store
 * It provides all cluster-related commands required by Redis client libraries